 The purpose of Theology for the Church and City is discipleship and spiritual formation for those who have been nominated to serve as officers of the church or those who have been recognized or who desire to lead in other capacities in the church.
 Seminarians pursuing mentored ministry are likewise encouraged to attend.
 While the training is primarily focused on those who aspire to leadership, it is open to all.
 For more information, contact Nathan Barczi at CTK Cambridge.

 All meetings are held 9am-11am on Saturdays.
-Most meetings are at the CTK Cambridge office (130 Prospect Street, 2nd Floor); we will try to hold some meetings on the other side of the river.
+Most meetings are at the CTK Cambridge (99 Prospect Street) or the Cambridge church office (106 Prospect Street).
 The schedule for the year is as follows (with links to download lecture notes):

-Following the course, officer examinations will be held on September 23 and September 30, and new officers will be elected at a congregational meeting, to be called for November 4.
+Following the course, officer examinations will be held on October 1 and possibly on a few dates in September, and new officers will be elected at a congregational meeting, to be called for November 2.
 A study guide for officer candidates can be downloaded here.

 Chad Van Dixhoorn has written a useful commentary on the WCF called Confessing the Faith.